ibm-cloud-architecture/refarch-cloudnative/README.md

 ### Step 10: Integrate BlueCompute Web app with IBM Cloud

-You can also validate the omnichannel implementation of the solution by running the BlueCompute Web application.
+You can also validate the reference implementation of the solution by running the BlueCompute Web application.

 Please follow the instruction in [refarch-cloudnative-bluecompute-web](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-web) repository to setup your Web application.

+## DevOps automation and Cloud Management and Monitoring

+### DevOps
+You can setup and enable automated CI/CD for most of the BlueCompute components via the Bluemix DevOps open toolchain.
+For detail, please check the [DevOps project](https://github.com/ibm-cloud-architecture/refarch-cloudnative-devops) .

+### Cloud Management and monitoring
+For guidance on how to manage and monitor the BlueCompute solution, please check the [Management and Monitoring project](https://github.com/ibm-cloud-architecture/refarch-cloudnative-csmo).